voicerepublic/vr-streambox/README.md

 ## Dependencies

-All instructions based on `raspbian jessie - minimal`.
+All instructions are based on `raspbian jessie - minimal`.

 ## Installation

+Ssh into the pi.

 ```
 git clone git@gitlab.com:voicerepublic/streambox.git